kiwicom/orbit-compose/docs/03-components/05-input/checkbox.md

 `Checkbox` component is provided in two flavors, as a simple checkbox and as a row with an additional label and a description:

 - [`Checkbox`](https://kiwicom.github.io/orbit-compose/ui/kiwi.orbit.compose.ui.controls/-checkbox.html) - a simple checkbox
-- [`CheckboxField`](https://kiwicom.github.io/orbit-compose/ui/kiwi.orbit.compose.ui.controls/-checkbox-field.html) a checkbox with label and description
+- [`CheckboxField`](https://kiwicom.github.io/orbit-compose/ui/kiwi.orbit.compose.ui.controls/-checkbox-field.html) a checkbox with a label and a description

 ## Usage